Pension: United Kingdom

 After the Second World War, the National Insurance Act 1946 completed universal coverage of social security, introducing a State Pension for everybody on a contributory basis, with men being eligible at 65 and women at 60.
-The National Assistance Act 1948 formally abolished the poor law, and gave a minimum income to those not paying National Insurance.
+The National Assistance Act 1948 (11 & 12 Geo.
+6. c.
+29) formally abolished the poor law, and gave a minimum income to those not paying National Insurance.

 The early-1990s established the existing framework for state pensions in the Social Security Contributions and Benefits Act 1992 and Superannuation and other Funds (Validation) Act 1992.
 Following the highly respected Goode Report, occupational pensions were covered by comprehensive statutes in the Pension Schemes Act 1993 and the Pensions Act 1995.

 In 2002, the Pensions Commission was established as a cross-party body to review pensions in the United Kingdom.
 The first Act to follow was the Pensions Act 2004 that updated regulation by replacing OPRA with the Pensions Regulator and relaxing the stringency of minimum funding requirements for pensions while ensuring protection for insolvent businesses.
 In a major update of the state pension, the Pensions Act 2007, which aligned and raised retirement ages.
 Following that, the Pensions Act 2008 has set up automatic enrolment for occupational pensions, and a public competitor designed to be a low-cost and efficient fund manager, called the National Employment Savings Trust (or "Nest").